arista-netdevops-community/gnmi_demo_with_arista_eos/README.md

 </details>

 ###### Creeate a new BGP group element or update the existing one

+If the element doesnt exist, it will be created.
+If it already exist then it will be updated.

 ```
 ./gnmi -addr 10.83.28.203:6030 -username arista -password arista update '/network-instances/network-instance[name=default]/protocols/protocol[name=BGP]/bgp/peer-groups/peer-group[peer-group-name=XYZ]' '{"config": {"peer-group-name":"XYZ"}}'